BloomHash/vader/README.md

-# vadar
+# vader
-Code and documentation about Vadar sentiment analysis
+Code and documentation about Vader sentiment analysis